Welcome Administrators

 • Bridge 1: Multisensory Literate Expression means children explore ideas and tell stories through multisensory activities using physical expression, vocal/sound exploration, visual art and puppet play.
 Bridge 2: Notice, Describe and Ask Protocol means children's artistic choices are at the center of this conversation protocol which involves richly descriptive and non-judgmental language.
 Bridge 3: An Artist's Work Process means children discover their own ways of thinking and working through a process in which they imagine, experiment, problem-solve, collaborate, self-reflect and revise.

-• Bridges children’s curiosity, agency and imagination and the world of school learning.
+• Bridges children’s curiosity, and imagination and the world of school learning.

-• Reconnects literacy, the arts, and social emotional learning.
+• Connects literacy, the arts, and social emotional learning.

 • Builds a foundation in essential working and thinking skills children need in all their endeavors.